databox/databox-python/README.md

 ## Getting Databox access tokens

-When in Databox Designer go to Account > Access tokens, then either create a new token or get already existing one.
+When in Databox Designer go to Data Manager and create new connection.
+Select "Push custom data" and enter a connection name.

 ## Using the Databox Python library